confidential-containers/confidential-containers/governance.md

 Some procedural decisions, such as expansion, can be approved without an SC meeting.
 This is done via GitHub and requires approval by
 2/3rds of SC members.
 If an SC member feels that further discussion is required a meeting can be called, even if the PR has otherwise been approved.
 If a meeting is called, the above procedure should be followed.

+Changes to this document should also be approved by 2/3rds of SC members, usually following a discussion in an SC meeting.
+When a quorum of SC members is required to approve a pull request, if the author of the pull request is a member of the steering committee, they can be counted towards the quorum.

 Community members who are not on the SC are also welcome to submit non-binding feedback regarding any SC process.